 - Act Against Harm website: support and protection and contact details to make a referral

 - Adult Support and Protection (Scotland) Act 2007: Code of Practice (www.gov.scot)Adults with incapacity: guide to assessing capacity

 - Getting it right for every child (GIRFEC) national practice model should be applied when assessing the needs of children

 - Human Trafficking indicators

-- Migration Scotland: eligibility for publically funded services
+- Migration Scotland: eligibility for publicly funded services

 - National Guidance for Child Protection in Scotland 2021